LoginRadius/engineering-portal/content/engineering/guest-post/multi-factor-authentication-using-redis-cache-and-otp/index.md

 1. Open your terminal and install the `nodejs-nodemailer-outlook` dependency.

-    This module only needs your Outlook account credentials and your message set up to send emails.
+    This module only needs your Outlook account credentials and message to send emails.

     Now, run the code below in your terminal to install the `nodejs-nodemailer-outlook` dependency: